galenmolk/datapad/README.md

 # datapad
-a cross-platform audio player built in unity
+an Android audio player built in unity

 <hr>